wkkor/tyrellsys_db/README.md

 - file <original_select_query.sql> is orignal query provided in Test #2
 - file <optimize_select_query.sql> is query optimize base on <original_select_query.sql>
 - file <drop_optimize_index.sql> to reverse index create in <optimize_index.sql>
+- file <err-diagram.pdf> is the ERR diagram of the database